English longbow: Origins

 The origins of the English longbow are disputed.
-While it is hard to assess the significance of military archery in pre-Norman Conquest Anglo-Saxon warfare, it is clear that archery played a prominent role under the Normans, as the story of the Battle of Hastings shows.
+While it is difficult to assess the significance of military archery in pre-Norman Conquest Anglo-Saxon warfare, it is clear that archery played a prominent role under the Normans, as the story of the Battle of Hastings shows.
 Their Anglo-Norman descendants also made use of military archery, as exemplified by their victory at the Battle of the Standard in 1138.

-During the Anglo-Norman invasions of Wales, Welsh bowmen took a heavy toll of the invaders and Welsh archers would feature in English armies from this point on.
+During the Anglo-Norman invasions of Wales, Welsh bowmen took a heavy toll of the invaders, and Welsh archers would feature in English armies from this point on.
 Giraldus Cambrensis toured Wales in 1188, recording that the bows of Gwent were "stiff and strong, not only for missiles to be shot from a distance, but also for sustaining heavy blows in close quarters."
 He gave examples of the performance of the Welsh bow :

-However, historians dispute whether this archery used a different kind of bow from the later English Longbow.
+However, historians dispute whether this archery used a different kind of bow from the later English longbow.
 Traditionally it has been argued that prior to the beginning of the 14th century, the weapon was a self bow between four and five feet in length, known since the 19th century as the shortbow.
 This weapon, drawn to the chest rather than the ear, was much weaker.
 However, in 1985, Jim Bradbury reclassified this weapon as the ordinary wooden bow, reserving the term shortbow for short composite bows and arguing that longbows were a developed form of this ordinary bow.
 Strickland and Hardy in 2005 took this argument further, suggesting that the shortbow was a myth and all early English bows were a form of longbow.
-In 2011, Clifford Rogers forcefully restated the traditional case based upon a variety of evidence, including a large scale iconographic survey.
+In 2011, Clifford Rogers restated the traditional case based upon a variety of evidence, including a large scale iconographic survey.
 In 2012, Richard Wadge added to the debate with an extensive survey of record, iconographic and archaeological evidence, concluding that longbows co-existed with shorter self-wood bows in England in the period between the Norman conquest and the reign of Edward III, but that powerful longbows shooting heavy arrows were a rarity until the later 13th century.

-Whether or not there was a technological revolution at the end of the 13th century therefore remains in dispute.
+Whether there was a technological revolution at the end of the 13th century therefore remains in dispute.
 What is agreed, however, is that an effective tactical system that included powerful longbows used in mass was developed in the late 13th and early 14th centuries.

 In 1295, Edward I began to better organize his armed forces, creating uniformly-sized units and a clear chain of command.
 He introduced the combined use of an initial assault by archers followed by a cavalry attack and infantry.
 The technique was later used effectively at the Battle of Falkirk in 1298.